mhostert/mhostert.github.io/_talks/0008_Physics Opportunities at the Near Detector of DUNE (PONDD), Fermilab.md

 talk_number: "8"
 id_for_sorting: "0008"
 permalink: /talks/0008
-title: New physics in neutrino scattering
+title: "New physics in neutrino scattering"
 type: "plenary talk"
 venue: "Physics Opportunities at the Near Detector of DUNE (PONDD), Fermilab"
 date: 12 /21